 Court Records are considered public records, so they are accessible to anyone who requests them.
 They include a case file that includes a docket and all of the documents filed in the case.
 You can access court records via the internet, or at the Lyon County Clerk of Court in the jurisdiction where the case was filed.

 Each state maintains a record of someone’s criminal background.
 These databases are linked together so you can track criminal histories from another state.
-You can go to the Lyon County Courthouse and inquire, or check the website.
+You can go to the Lyon County Courthouse and inquire in person, or you can check the website.
 It helps to know which county the crime occurred in, and in the event that the crime was in a different state entirely, you may have to pay for a more comprehensive search.

-When you look up a person’s crminal records you can find out if someone has been arrested, charged, or convicted for any of the following crimes:
+When you look up a person’s criminal records you can find out if someone has been arrested, charged, or convicted for any of the following crimes: